Parity Sheaves: The Decomposition Theorem and intersection forms

 \subsection{Decomposing parity sheaves}

-In this section we keep the notation from the previous section and assume additionally that our stratified variety $X$ satisfies \eqref{assump-parity} and \eqref{assump-parity2} so that the parity sheaf $\EC(\lambda, \LC)$ corresponding to an indecomposable local system with torsion free stalks $\LC \in \Loc(X_{\lambda})$ is well-defined up to isomorphism if it exists.
+In this section we keep the notation from the previous section, but remove the semi-small assumption on $f$ and assume instead that our stratified variety $X$ satisfies \eqref{assump-parity} and that $f$ is even.
+Recall that the parity assumption implies that, if it exists, the parity sheaf $\EC(\lambda, \LC)$ corresponding to an irreducible local system $\LC \in \Loc(X_{\lambda})$ is well-defined up to isomorphism.